Prasadbonela/Percentage-Formatter/README.md

 ## Examples

-The lambda can be tested using the following call:
+The lambda can be tested using the following call, which returns a `String` value for testing:
 ```java
 PercentageFormatter.INSTANCE.apply(<double value>);
 ```
-It will return the `String` value for testing.

 And here are some expected input/output pairs:
 * **0.42**    => `42 %`